-As well as the effect of housing on people’s ability to follow health protection guidance, we must also consider the impacts of these measures in the longer term.
+The effect of housing on people’s ability to follow health protection guidance is an important issue to examine.
+However we must also consider the impacts of these measures in the longer term.
 From ‘stay at home’ messages which have left some people feeling lonely and isolated to housing insecurity as a result of the impact of reduced household income and unemployment, the role of housing in our recovery from the pandemic is stark.
 Housing’s role in our recovery goes beyond the need to ensure that people have a roof over their heads; we must also consider how our most excluded families with experience of poverty, trauma and stigma access the support and care that they need to keep them in safe and secure at home.

 In September 2020, a new research report was published with two clear messages for the role of social housing in our recovery from Covid-19.
 The first, that investment in the social housing sector generates economic and social benefits for Scotland and its people.
 Secondly, that housing associations and co-operatives can, and should, evidence how their work aligns with the Scottish Government’s National Performance Framework.